dev-chouhan/Automation_Mail_Sender/README.md

 # Automation_Mail_Sender
-A backend project builds on node.js, used to send automation emails on respective email ( currently using: brainseednetworks931@gmail.com)
+A responsive backend project builds on node.js, used to send automation emails on respective email ( currently using: brainseednetworks931@gmail.com)

 For front-end languages used:
 - HTML5